kernelkit/infix/src/statd/doc/yangerd-design.md

 yangerd runs as `root` but drops all capabilities except those listed above via `cap_set_proc()` at startup.
 Running as root is required because:
 - Netlink multicast group subscriptions require `CAP_NET_ADMIN`, which must be in the process's effective set.
 - The ZAPI watcher connects to `/var/run/frr/zserv.api`, which is owned by `root:frr` with mode `0660`. yangerd must be in the `frr` group.
-- The IPC socket at `/run/yangerd.sock` is created with `root:statd` ownership.
+- The IPC socket at `/run/yangerd.sock` is created with `root:yangerd` ownership.

 The Finit service file grants the minimum required capabilities: